0install/docs/docs/comparison.md

 : A program packaged for this system can be installed easily, without having to be in some special centralised repository.
 Notes: Debian allows extra repositories to be added, but this is a manual step, requires root access, and is a considerable security risk.

-Non-root install of system
+Non-admin install of system
-: The packaging system itself can be easily installed without administrator privileges, and the normal selection of software will be available.
+: The packaging system itself can be easily installed without administrator/root privileges, and the normal selection of software will be available.

 Can install systems software
 : The packaging system can be used to install low-level systems software such as device drivers.